Jarlotee/somnium/research.md

 Greyhawk village existed when Maret Nial of the Great Kingdom was granted posession of the land.
 (4CY)

-Mistress Rhola => ruler of (Gradsul safe haven in the old tongue, affectionatly called Grimhollow)
+Mistress Rhola => ruler of (Gradsul safe haven in the old tongue, affectionatly called Grimhollow, used to be called safehollow)

 Niole Dra (keep that the players are asked to restore and defend, near a outlet on the sheldomar river)